 About this post: This is a post advertising a workshop that took place in 2015.
 The information is no longer current, but I am keeping it here for archival reasons.
 You can read more about the Manchester Roundtable by visiting our website.
-You may also want to read about the TESOL Journal article that came out of the workshop (unfortunately behind a paywall).
+You may also want to read about the TESOL Journal article that came out of the workshop (unfortunately, the article itself is behind a paywall).

 I often circulate conference announcements in this space, but today I am very excited to announce a seminar that I am co-organising, which will focus on Complex Systems Theory and English Language Teaching.
 This will take place in Manchester just after IATEFL, so if you happen to be around, do join us!

 We’ve put together a website for the event, and we’ll be populating it with more information in the coming weeks.
-In the meanwhile, any feedback or comments will be appreciated.
+In the meantime, any feedback or comments is very welcome.
 You can download our flier here (in .pdf form).
-If you could circulate this to anyone who might be interested, we’d be most grateful!
+If you could circulate this to anyone who might find it interesting, we’d be most grateful!

 And finally, here’s the call for participation: